smallp/vscode-ci/client/README.md

 ### Goto definition

 You can goto definition for all the models, libraries, their methods and const variables.
+You can goto definition for view files, such as `$this->lode->view('path')`.
+There are also document links in the view files.
+(Thanks [aswinkumar863](https://github.com/aswinkumar863) for his contribution.)

 ### Hover